The 30 Percent Rule for Home Renovations

 Kitchen Renovation Budget Guidelines:

-If you are planning a kitchen remodel along with other updates (like a bathroom or closet), make sure the combined total stays within your 30% ceiling.
+If you are planning a kitchen remodel along with other updates (like a bathroom renovation or basement finishing), make sure the combined total stays within your 30% ceiling.
+Prioritize the projects that add the most value and improve how you use your home day to day.

 What the 30% Rule Means for Resale Value